dbt-labs/corp/docs/talent_development.md

 #### Purpose

 ℹ️ We believe in a continuous feedback culture at dbt Labs.
 The bi-annual performance reviews are meant to be an intentional check-in to ensure everyone is on track with regards to their development and growth path.
-You should also know very clearly how you are performing in your current role at the end of the review cycle.
+You should also know, very clearly, how you are performing in your current role at the end of the review cycle.

 While an overview of how you are doing in your role is an *element* of the review meeting, it’s also an opportunity for us to learn about what aspects of the role you enjoy the most and how you would like to see your career grow.

-It should be a dedicated conversation around topics you normally might not be able to get to or dive in deep during your regular check-ins.
+It should be a dedicated conversation around topics you might not be able to get to or dive in deep during your regular check-ins.

 We support development, and there is a [development tool](https://www.notion.so/dbtlabs/How-We-Develop-Talent-at-dbt-Labs-5f5e2a6b54b5428d93c0c991ecd923e9) we have available for managers and employees to utilize.

-Ideally, nothing written or discussed in your performance review should be a surprise.
+Ideally, nothing written or discussed in your performance review is a surprise.
 Our expectation is immediate and consistent feedback is given throughout the year and not only during review season.
 So why have reviews if we’re expected to give consistent feedback?
-For many reasons, these more official checkpoints in the year help us with accountability to summarize that feedback, give us moments to pause and appreciate wins together, and sets aside dedicated spotlight to development conversations.
+For many reasons, these more official checkpoints in the year help us with accountability, to summarize that feedback, give us moments to pause and appreciate wins together, and sets aside dedicated spotlight to development conversations.

 #### Schedule & Time Commitment